Food Security and Agriculture

 Duration: 2023

-To improve food security for poor, displaced and affected families who suffer from food insecurity due to the loss of their fixed sources of income, VHI implemented, in partnership with WFP, a project to distribute monthly food aid.
+To address the Yemen food crisis and improve food security Yemen for poor, displaced, and affected families suffering from severe food insecurity due to the loss of fixed income sources, VHI implemented, in partnership with the WFP, a project to distribute monthly food aid.
 The project covered 12 districts in Hajjah governorate and 9 districts in Al Hodeida governorate.
-Each targeted family received a food basket or cash vouchers consisting of flour, vegetables, sugar, salt and cooking oil.
-These were handed out to the most vulnerable Yemenis – particulariy those with children or female dependants – who are suffering from an acute crisis of food insecurity.
-The beneficiary families were selected according to the standards approved by the WFP.
+Each targeted family received a food basket consisting of flour, vegetable oil, pulses, salt, rice, and dates.
+These were distributed to the most vulnerable Yemenis—particularly those with children or female dependents—who are suffering from an acute Yemen food crisis.
+The beneficiary families were selected according to standards approved by the WFP.

-General food distribution: The projects team distributes food to families on a monthly basis using 138 food distribution points in 21 districts within the governorate Hajjah and Al Hudaydah.
+General food distribution: The projects team distributes food to families on a monthly basis using 138 food distribution points in 21 districts within the Hajjah and Al Hudaydah governorates.

-One-time food assistance distribution: Through this mechanism, VHI responds to displaced families and families stricken by disasters and floods by distributing a one-time food basket before the affected are placed within the General food distribution care.
+One-time food assistance distribution: Through this mechanism, VHI responds to displaced families and families stricken by disasters and floods by distributing a one-time food basket before the affected are placed within the General food distribution.

 Success Story